 - Centralized idea board – When employees have a suggestion, they post it to the idea board.
 If a person doesn’t speak English, they can ask their supervisor to translate and write it for them.
 Good ideas are moved to a “to be implemented” section and then they progress to an “implemented” section.
 This keeps the focus of every employee on continuous improvement.

 - Client visit ready – All the employees focus on keeping the floor ready for client visits at any time.
 They pick up, clean, and organize – whatever it takes to keep the facility looking picture perfect.
 This benefits the company in winning clients and keeping employees safe.

 - End-user focus – Even though Boston Centerless produces perfectly round bars that don’t seem very exciting, not grinding them exactly or using the wrong materials can have a horrible effect on the end-user.
 Employees understand the purpose of each bar, who the client is, and the graphic pictures remind them of the importance of precision to the final recipient.
 This knowledge reminds everyone why quality and precision manufacturing is important.

 - Quality lab – Next to the production floor, with big windows to watch the floor, the quality department watches manufacturing and does the final check on all processes and products.
 All employees know this and want everything to be perfect.

 - Certification – All components ready to leave the facility need to have a certification.
 The quality department reviews the specifications and checks the parts.
 Once deemed perfect, the quality inspector certifies the products for release.

-- Employee empowerment – Everyone is encouraged to check quality on their own.
-They can measure, use the electronic “gun” to check for accurate materials or run materials through the highly sensitive quality inspection machine.
+- Employee empowerment – Everyone is trained to check quality on their own.
+They can measure, use the electronic “gun” to verify the alloy type or run materials through the highly sensitive material validation center.
 This usually has an extra charge for clients, yet if an employee deems it necessary, they can ask for it.

 All these steps are just standard operating procedure.
 All employees understand the process without having to discuss it in any language.